 It’s a bit of a lengthy read, but totally worth it to get the full effect of the mindfuck that is Dan Mallory/AJ Finn.

-If you don’t have time to read the full article, I’m going to post some of my favourite bits from the expose here on my blog.
+If you don’t have time to read the full article, I’m basically going to post a TL;DR of my favourite bits from the exposé here for you.

 It should be noted, even though I’m not going to be writing at length about it, that the original article makes a really amazing point of how easy it is for white men to fail up, and how our institutions are constructed to let this happen, even when they are known pieces of shit.